-II.3.3.
+11.3.4.
 Employment Equity

-The municipality has an approved Employment Equity Plan and when appointments are made, it is endeavoured to comply with the plan.
+The municipality has an approved Employment Equity Plan and when appointments are made, it is endeavored to comply with the plan.

-II.3.4.
+11.3.5.
 Retention and Succession Issues

-A Scarce Skills & Retention Policy as well as a Staff Succession Planning Policy have been developed and approved by Council.
+A Scarce Skills & Retention Policy as well as a Staff Succession Planning Policy have been developed and are currently at the LLF for comments where after it will be submitted to the council for approval.

-II.4.
+11.4.
 Information Communication Technology System